isgiddy/intro_to_turbulence/_sources/observing_turbulence.md

 [1968 pipe experiment](https://www.youtube.com/watch?v=AeBsiEYWZUY)

 In 1883, Osborn Reynolds described an experiment on the transition between laminar and turbulent flow in a tube.
 He discovered that the flow resistance was propotional to the flow velocity for small velocities, and proportional to the square of the flow velocity, $V$, if a certain threshold was exceeded.
-He found that this critical velocity depended on the diameter, $D$, of the tube and the viscosity, $\nu$, of the water.
+He found that this critical velocity depended on the diameter, $D$, of the tube and the molecular viscosity, $\nu$, of the water.
 He further notices by visual inspection of streaks of colored water that, at this critical velocity, a transition from direct (straight, laminar) to sinuous (turbulent) motion took place.

 ```{figure} images/osborn_reynolds.png
 :name: fig-reynolds